 There are no blackout dates or restrictions surrounding points usage.
 So if you found a plane ticket you wanted to buy that costs $371.00, you could pay for it using 37,100 points.

 Your points are worth more for travel with the Chase Sapphire Preferred.
-When you buy your plane ticket or book your hotel room using Ultimate Rewards you get a 25% boost in value:
+When you buy your plane ticket or book your hotel room using Ultimate Rewards, you get 20% off.
+So that means that a $371 ticket would only require 29,680 points, instead of 37,100.

-Or instead of that, you have another option with the Sapphire Preferred version and that is the unique ability to convert points to frequent flyer miles on partner airlines with a full 1 for 1 conversion.
+Alternately (and my favorite) is another option you have with the Sapphire Preferred version and that is the unique ability to convert points to frequent flyer miles on partner airlines with a full 1 for 1 conversion.
 The partner airlines and hotel programs are:

 - United Airlines Mileage Plus